 My daughter loves playing with Play-Doh, and I love it too.
 The act of squishing, kneading, rolling, pounding and smashing it helps me to feel less stressed and somehow calms me.
 We have a huge box full of different playdough molds that we use during the play time.
 We get creative and make cakes, decorate cookies, design clothes for dolls or just cut out different shapes.
 If you prefer an extra relaxing playdough session, make your own calming dough.

 Adult coloring books are really popular at the moment and they are also a great way to unwind after a demanding day.
 Did you know that adult coloring books are great for your mental, emotional and intellectual health?
-So, get some colouring books, or print some designs from online, gather your kid’s coloured pencils and start colouring!
-You little ones will like drawing their favorite characters while you can reduce stress, boost your mental clarity and simply relax.
+So, get some coloring books, or print some designs from online, gather your kid’s colored pencils and start coloring!
+Your little ones will like drawing their favorite characters while you can reduce stress, boost your mental clarity and simply relax.

 Playing with Magic Sand is a great way to decompress.
 Letting the sand run through my fingers brings back memories of beach vacations and also the time when I was a kid playing in a sand pit.
 It’s a lot of fun build sand castles or other objects and then just demolish them.
 While at the beach, I have to be really alert as accidents might happen, but playing with the sand at home is a stress and also a mess fee activity, so I don’t have to worry about the accidents or the time the cleaning up might take.